SananR/JustOnTime/doc/sprint1/sprint1.md

    - Setup routes for event organizer backend
    - Refactor the backend code to avoid redundancy

+# Spikes

+- Figuring out separation of responsibility between React and Node.js
+- Figuring out the setup for the MongoDB database
+- Learning Passport.js
+- Separating schemas and dividing user info into different schemas

 # Team Capacity

 Team Capacity: 150 points